athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 1/Dockhand Cultist.md

     desc: "`pf2:1` Bottle +5 (agile, thrown 20 ft.)\n__Damage__  1d6 + 3 bludgeoning"

   - name: "Heft Crate"
     desc: "`pf2:2` (manipulate) **Requirements** The dockhand is adjacent to a crate\n* * *\n\n**Effect** The dockhand picks up a crate and heaves it up to 15 feet.
-Upon landing, the crate breaks open in a 5-foot burst.
+Upon landing, the crate breaks open in a @Template[burst|distance:5].
 Each creature within the area takes 2d6 bludgeoning damage (DC 13 Reflex check save), and the area becomes difficult terrain until cleared."

   - name: "Swig"
-    desc: "`pf2:2` (manipulate) The dockhand Interacts to either draw a bottle of [[Equipment/Alcohol|Alcohol]] or pick up a nearby unattended bottle of alcohol and drink the whole thing.\n\nFor 1 minute, the dockhand gains a +2 item bonus to melee damage rolls and saving throws against fear, but they become [[Conditions/Clumsy 1|Clumsy 1]]."
+    desc: "`pf2:2` (manipulate) The dockhand Interacts to either draw a bottle of [[Equipment/Alcohol|Alcohol]] or pick up a nearby unattended bottle of alcohol and drink the whole thing.\n\nFor 1 minute, the dockhand gains a +2 item bonus to melee damage rolls and saving throws against fear, but they become [[Conditions/Clumsy|Clumsy 1]]."

 ```